MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 # Synchronization logic for appointments, contacts, and tasks

 This topic covers how synchronization work with appointments, contacts, and tasks.

 Appointment, task, and contact sync bilaterally using server-side synchronization.
 Each table has specific behaviors during synchronizationnc which is covered in this topic.
-The sync behavior also depends on the sync direction, from Dynamics 365 to Microsoft Exchange or from Exchange to Dynamics 365.
+The sync behavior also depends on the sync direction, which can be from Dynamics 365 to Microsoft Exchange or from Exchange to Dynamics 365.

-## Sync eligibility
+## Sync requirements

-### Item synchronization eligibility

 Not all appointments, tasks, or contacts created or updated in Dynamics 365 with Exchange will automatically be synced to Exchange with Dynamics 365.

 Specific conditions need to be met or actions need to be taken for this to happen.

-### Sync configuration eligibility
+### Required configuration

 In order to synchronize appointments, contacts, or tasks with an Exchange mailbox, the corresponding mailbox record in Dynamics 365 needs meet the following conditions:

 - A user mailbox that is approved.
-Note, queue mailboxes do not support appointment contact task sync.
+Note, queue mailboxes do not support appointment, contact, or task sync.

 - Enabled for appointment, contacts, and tasks sync.

 ![Mailbox page screenshot](media/image1.png)

-- the mailbox is successfully tested and enabled.
+- The mailbox is successfully tested and enabled.

-### Sync eligibility from Dynamics 365 to Exchange
+### Sync requirments from Dynamics 365 to Exchange

 Synchronization filters determine which rows will be synchronized from customer engagement apps to Exchange (using server-side synchronization).